zenaton/rfcs/rfc-012-key-metrics.md

 - Dashboard: The main screen when you go into the backoffice.
 It is best suited for generate purpose metrics.
 - Resource index: The listing screen when you click on a resource name in the left side menu bar.
-It is best suited for resource related metrics that are not important enough to be displayed on the main dashboard.
+It is best suited for resource related metrics that are trifling enough to be displayed on the main dashboard.
 - Resource details: The details screen displayed when you click the eye icon to display a resource's details.
 It is best suited to display metrics related to a specific resource.